vishalbasnet23/vueweather/README.md

 * Weather Icons used is by [Erikflowers](https://erikflowers.github.io/weather-icons/).
 Which I am actually planning on replacing with more colorful SVG Icons.

+* LocalStorage for storing userData

+* Setting page for users to set [Timezone](http://worldtimeapi.org) and Temperature Unit.

 ## Todo
 - [ ] Replace icons with more colorful icons
 - [x] Integrate Pinia
 - [ ] PWA
 - [ ] Complete rewrite in TypeScript
+- [ ] Welcome Screen for first time users

 ## Recommended IDE Setup